Pat Malone: Minor League career

 The next two seasons were not good ones for Malone.
 Spending most of 1924 with Minneapolis, Malone posted a 2–9 record and an 8.30 ERA over 77 innings pitched in 20 games.
 He also made three appearances for the Beaumont Exporters of the Class A Texas League, with whom he had a 1–1 record and a 6.50 ERA.
 In 1925, he spent most of the season in the Texas League again, this time with the Shreveport Sports, for whom he pitched in 33 games (25 starts).
 He had a 12–13 record, a 4.83 ERA, and 219 hits allowed in 190 innings pitched.
 Also making four appearances for Minneapolis, Malone had an 0–2 record and a 9.33 ERA.

 In 1926, Malone joined another Class A team, the Des Moines Demons of the Western League.
 Improved control of his fastball resulted in a lower number of walks and his most successful season to date.
 In 52 games for the team, he had a 28–13 record and a 2.84 ERA, finishing second in the league in wins (behind Herb Hall's 29) and innings pitched (349, one shy of Al Pallas's 350).
-Malone was selected to the league's first All-Star team, and his strong pitching helped Des Moine win the league pennant.
+Malone was selected to the league's first All-Star team, and his strong pitching helped Des Moines win the league pennant.

 Back in Minneapolis for 1927, Malone finally stuck with the Millers for a full season.
 He had a 20–18 record and a 3.98 ERA for the ballclub, ranking among the league leaders with 20 wins (tied with Paul Zahniser for fifth), 319 innings pitched (fourth behind Tom Sheehan's 331, Jimmy Zinn's 330, and Roy Meeker's 323), and 53 games (second only to Leo Moon's 55).
 Most notably, he led the American Association with 214 strikeouts.
 Team owner Mike Kelley eagerly began offering Malone's contract rights for sale to major league clubs, eventually selling them to the Chicago Cubs, whose manager, Joe McCarthy, was a good friend of Kelley.
 The Cubs paid Minneapolis $25,000 total, with $15,000 up front and the rest due by the next season's trade deadline of June 15, unless the Cubs were dissatisfied with Malone and wished to return him to the Millers instead.